-The school's newsletter is distributed every fortnight through the School Stream app.
+The school's Newsletter is now known as Miller Messenger.
 It is available in paper copy from the front office and can be seen on the school website.
-It provides up to date information on the events happening at our school, and showcases all the amazing things that our staff and students are doing.
+A copy is also distributed to all students once a semester.
+It provides up to date information and showcases all the amazing things that are happening at Miller Technology High School!